bobow22/Flowaccount/readme.md

 - Our team can create frontend and link to backend
 - My team can generate receipts which can calculate xxx
 - You can view demo project by clicking this [link](http://18.136.199.111/)

+### Getting start with Create React App

+This project was bootstrapped with [Create React App](https://github.com/bobow22/Flowaccount).

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.